Answer a few simple questions to make your document in minutes

 Securely sign online and invite others to sign

-Making an Oklahoma Healthcare Power of Attorney
+FAQs about making an Oklahoma Medical Power of Attorney

-An Oklahoma Healthcare Power of Attorney is a legal document that gives a selected individual or organization permission to make healthcare decisions on your behalf, such as requesting or refusing a medical treatment, when you cannot do so.
+An Oklahoma Medical Power of Attorney is a legal document that gives a selected individual or organization permission to make healthcare decisions on your behalf, such as requesting or refusing a medical treatment, when you cannot do so.

 The person giving permission is known as the "principal," and the person or entity receiving authority is known as the "agent."
 Suited for Oklahoma residents, this Power of Attorney for health care can be used in Adair County, Alfalfa County, Atoka County, and in any other part of the state.
 All Oklahoma Healthcare PoA forms from Rocket Lawyer can be personalized for your unique scenario.
 Creating this essential document provides verification to healthcare institutions and other parties that your selected agent can make choices for you.